-One Hundred Years of Solitude cover
+One Hundred Years of Solitude by Gabriel Garcia Marquez — book cover

-Literary Fiction Thought-Provoking FamilyLoveIdentity
+Literary Fiction Thought-Provoking Slow Burn

 One Hundred Years of Solitude

-Seven generations of the Buendía family in the mythical town of Macondo — the definitive masterpiece of magical realism.
+Seven generations of the Buendia family in the mythical town of Macondo -- the definitive masterpiece of magical realism.

-448
+Pages 448

 One Hundred Years of Solitude tells the story of the rise and fall, birth and death of the mythical town of Macondo through the history of the Buendía family.
 Inventive, amusing, magnetic, sad, and alive with unforgettable men and women -- brimming with truth, compassion, and a lyrical magic that strikes the soul -- this novel is a masterpiece in the art of fiction.